garlic-guardian-and-the-crouton-kid/ryker-sf/README.md

 in [Meshlab][] and [Blender][].
 To reproduce:
   1. Import the reconstructed points into Meshlab as a .asc file (plain list of x,y,z points)
-  2. Generate normals for the full set of ~80,000 points.
-Filters > Normals, Curvature, and Orientation > Compute normals for point sets.
-Use the default setting of 10 neighbors.
-  3. Smooth the normals: Filters > Point Set > Smooth normals on a point sets.
-     Again, the default settings of 10 neighbors are fine.
-  4. Reconstruct the meshed surface.
-Remeshing, Simplification, and Reconstrution > Surface Reconstruction: Poisson (again, use the default settings).
+  2. Reconstruct the meshed surface.
+Remeshing, Simplification, and Reconstrution > Surface Reconstruction: Ball-pivoting (again, use the default settings).
+Note that ball-pivoting works better for our partial reconstruction than Poisson reconstruction because it preserves the original points along with the holes which indicate missing data.
+Note that the ball-pivoting algorithm requires that data on the x, y, and z axes have similar ranges.
-  5. Export mesh to STL.
+  3. Export mesh to STL.
-  6. Open the STL file in Blender and experiment with different camera angles to find angles which convey a qualitative sense of the topography of the reconstruction.
+  4. Open the STL file in Blender and experiment with different camera angles to find angles which convey a qualitative sense of the topography of the reconstruction.
+Use the numeric keys to rotate the camera by increments of 15 degrees about the x, y, and z axes.
+Color the dataset different colors by selecting each dataset in turn and creating a new material for each selection.
+Change the background color, if desired, by changing the theme background color in File > User Preferences > Themes > 3D editor.
 Take screenshots.
-  7. Done!
+  5. Done!

 [aerial photographs]: https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~217219~5504219:Composite--1-164-San-Francisco-Aeri?sort=Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No&qvq=q:ryker;sort:Pub_List_No_InitialSort%2CPub_Date%2CPub_List_No%2CSeries_No;lc:RUMSEY~8~1&mi=0&trs=166
 [David Rumsey Map Center]: https://www.davidrumsey.com/